Guava Contains 4x More Vitamin C Than An Average Orange

 Cholesterol: The vitamin C in guava makes absorption of vitamin E much more effective in reducing the oxidation of the LDL cholesterol and increasing the (good) HDL cholesterol.

 Heart disease: Eating guava or drinking guava juice regularly helps keep heart disease at bay.
+The rich source of dietary fiber and potassium in this fruit helps to lower bad cholesterol.

 If you don’t like to chew hard fruits like me, choose guavas that are fully ripe so that it is softer and easier to chew.
 It makes good healthy snacks if you cut into bite size and dip into prune powder.